 What was Welsh Not?

 ‘Welsh Not’, or sometimes just the initials ‘WN’, was a phrase etched onto a wooden board, designed to be worn around the neck.
-These were commonly used in Welsh schools during the C19th as a way to shame any child who was caught speaking Welsh.
+These were used in Welsh schools during the C19th as a way to shame any child who was caught speaking Welsh.

 The cure was to completely remove the Welsh language from schooling – despite it being the everyday language of the majority.
 And this idea took hold, it became generally accepted that the Welsh language was a ‘problem’ and the practice of Welsh Not was borne.

 Parents and teachers accepted what they were told and saw it as a practical way to remove Welsh from the classroom.
-This general mindset shaped the creation of a Welsh education system designeed to remove the ‘danger’ of children being exposed to their own language and culture.
+This general mindset shaped the creation of a Welsh education system designed to remove the ‘danger’ of children being exposed to their own language and culture.

-A website for Welsh related things.
+A website about Welsh related things.